the bighorn: The missing piece

-the bighorn is threatened by resource development and inappropriate motorized recreation
+the bighorn is vulnerable to resource development and under-regulated recreational use

 Metallurgical coal mining in the Bighorn is a serious threat and affects the flow and cleanliness of nearby rivers and water.
 The east end of the Bighorn is crisscrossed with forestry access roads, OHV trails — both regulated and unregulated — and seismic lines.

 Forestry is not currently permitted within the existing Public Land Use Zones of the Bighorn, but some forestry companies have forest management agreements with the Province on neighbouring land with high conservation value.

-Protection would improve habitat connectivity for the animals who need it and help prevent future destruction of the land.
+Protection of the Bighorn would improve habitat connectivity for the animals who need it, and help prevent future degradation of the region’s valuable headwaters landscapes.

-the Bighorn should be protected as a Wildland Provincial Park, with a series of adjacent Provincial Parks
+the Bighorn should be protected as a Wildland Provincial Park, with a series of adjacent Protected areas

 We are working hard to inform the public and decision-makers about the Bighorn region’s significance and the need to protect the source of our drinking water.
 We are urging the Government of Alberta to designate a Wildland Park with boundaries based on science that make sense for wildlife and human needs.

 It is also important that high-conservation value areas east of the Forestry Trunk Road are protected to safeguard the sensitive lands within the North Saskatchewan River watershed and the species that depend on them.

-Our map represents one configuration of protected areas that could accomplish these conservation goals.
+Our map above represents one configuration of protected areas that could accomplish these conservation goals.

 WHAT IS A WILDLAND PROVINCIAL PARK?

 A Wildland Provincial Park designation would support hunting, fishing, hiking, camping and other land-based job and recreation opportunities.
 It would also protect the landscape from extractive industries and provide a viable framework for managing recreation.